 Below we detail for you the different ways you can style our new Kenneth Bernard collection scrunchie hair scarf combo!
 That's right, we have a combo for you!
-Wearing a hair scarf can be tough, but so can squats and we persevere!
+Shop the scrunchie hair scarf combo here.

 Check out the video below with different hair scarf styles - from a soft hair scarf ponytail, to the whimsical headband scarf plus we introduce you to our new kb collection scrunchie scarf combo that allow us to get these killer styles!

 Ever wanted a cute way to wear a scarf on your head?
 The Boho Babe screams individuality and looks great when styled a little thicker.
 Here's how: